Agia Triada Monastery: Architecture

-The church is built in the Byzantine architectural cruciform style with three domes.
+The church is built in the Byzantine cruciform style with three domes.
 The main church is flanked by two smaller domed chapels, one of which is dedicated to the Life-Giving Spring (Zoodochos Pigi) and the other to Saint John the Theologian.
 The main church is dedicated to the Holy Trinity and the church has a narthex at the front set at right angles to the main aisle.
 There are two large Doric-style columns and one smaller, Corinthian-style column on either side of the main entrance.
 The facade of the church has double columns of Ionian and Corinthian style and bears an inscription in Greek, which is dated to 1631.
-The monastery's cellar door is dated to 1613.
+The monastery's cellar door is dated from 1613.
 In the 19th century the monastery was established as an important theological school from 1833, and the belfry is dated to 1864.
 The monastery was later extensively damaged during conflicts with the Turks and in 1892, a seminary was established.